 I, , and employed by , located at , hereby certify

-the following t to the best of my knowledge.
+the following ng to the best of my knowledge.

-The following statement(s) concern , who is the parent of (the student).
+ing statement(s) concern , who is the parent of (the student).

-(Cor implete one or both of the following)
+Complete one or both of the following) •

-1. is currently held in adult correctional fac
+1. (the parent) is (currently held or has been during the curren nt school year in adult

-a mother jurisdiction subject either to p ending criminal charges or a criminal cor iviction.
+1. umbia or another jurisdiction subject either

+a criminal conviction. , , ,

 Name of facility:

 Location of facility:

+Approximate dates of det tention:
-2 (the parent) has previously been held in an adult corre ectional facility in the District of

-(Columbia or another jurisdiction as a result of a criminal conviction (adult corr rectional facilities.
+2. previously been held in an adult correction a criminal conviction (adult correctional) thin the two years prior to the beginning of anal facility in the District of Columbia or a facilities. the current school year. has mother jurisdiction as a result of

-Name of facility:
+Name of facility

-Location of facility:

-detention:
+Approximate dates of det tention:

-(Adult correc tional facilities include but are not li mited to Central Detention Facility (DC J Iail) and Correctional Treatment
+(Adult con Facility) rrectional facilities include but are not limite ed to Central Detention Facility (DC Jail) o and Correctional Treatment

-Facility)

-My relationshi n to the student is as follows: (specif y)
+My relation nship to the student is as follows: (specify)

-My relationshi p to the parent is as follows: (specify) ·
+ship to the parent is as follows: (specify)

-I solemnly affi rm under the penalties of perjury that t the contents of the foregoing are true to the best of my knowledge,
+affirm under the penalties of perjury that the n, and belief. e contents of the foregoing are true to the b est of my knowledge,

-information, as ,

-Signature of A ttesting Professional Date
+Signature of of Attesting Professional Date

-Printed Name Title
+Printed Nar me Title

-Organization Contact Phone
+Organizatio Contact Phone